Italian Motorcycle Brands

 Moto Morini Logo

 Italian motorcycle brand Moto Morini was founded by Alfonso Morini, a resident of Bologna, in 1937.
-The history of the company is complex, with many dramatic changes, in between which the brand managed to leave its significant mark in the Italian motorcycle industry.
+The company’s history is complex, with many dramatic changes, in between which the brand managed to leave its significant mark in the Italian motorcycle industry.
 In 1987, the company was acquired by Cagiva.
 In 1996, it became part of the Texas Pacific Group.
 In the late 90s, the brand was acquired by Morini’s nephew, who incorporated it into his company, Morini Franco Motori Spa.
 The company’s latest model was the 2009 Granferro Hypermotard motorcycle.
 In 2010, the brand announced the sale of the company.
 In 2018, the ownership was transferred to Zhongneng Vehicle Group.

 Malanca